mosra/magnum/src/Magnum/Math/Test/ColorBatchTestFiles/README.md

-Both are then passed through StbDxtImageConverter and subsequently decoded back to `checkerboard.png` and `checkerboard-odd.png` with `compress-format-blocks.py` to act as a ground truth, the output of the script and its full invocation is pasted to the `ColorBatchTest.cpp`.
+Both are then passed through StbDxtImageConverter and subsequently decoded back to `checkerboard.png` and `checkerboard-odd.png` with `format-block-data.py` to act as a ground truth.
+The full invocation is listed for each particular case in `ColorBatchTest.cpp`, the output of the script is then right below.

-The remaining images are generated with `extract-interesting-blocks.py`, the output of that script and its full invocation is again in `ColorBatchTest.cpp`.
+The remaining `bc*.png` images are generated with `extract-interesting-blocks.py`, the full invocation for each particular case and the generated output is again in `ColorBatchTest.cpp`.

 Unlike in other tests, the images are PNGs and not TGAs.
 The full test process requires `BcDecImageConverter` from the plugins repo anyway, so there's no